Summary

 How does Truist take business lifecycle advisory to a new level?

 Your business’s lifecycle stage is important—and can tell us a great deal about your current and potential needs.
 However, each business, leader, and team is different.
-To customize your experience, we also look at your lifecycle stage as well as your industry, geographic footprint, size, competition, and any other factors that make your business unique.
+To customize your experience, we consider your lifecycle stage along with other factors that make your business unique, including your industry, size, competition, and geographic footprint.

 What business lifecycle advice can benefit you right now?